docsforadobe/after-effects-expression-reference/docs/objects/effect.md

 This category contains information relating to Effects.

 !!! info
-    On this page, we're going to use `thisLayer.effect("Bulge")` as a demonstration on how to use these items, however note that any method that returns an [Effect](#) will work.
+    On this page, we're going to use `thisLayer.effect("Bulge")` as a sample on how to call these items, however note that any method that returns an [Effect](#) will work.

 ---